 Members can apply using the link above.
 Applications are then considered by a committee of the PSA President, Treasurer and the secretariat, in consultation with selected delegates from the Ministry.
-The MOJ Delegates are Ulualo Mareko and Gordon Mosley.
+The MOJ Delegates are Ulualo Mareko and Rochelle Broxton.
 We will try to process applications as soon as possible after receiving them.
 Under the policy payment can be by voucher or by deposit into a bank account.

 What are the criteria for accessing the fund?

 - The member must have lost ordinary time wages as a result of industrial action

 - The member must be experiencing hardship i.e. they are struggling to meet the basic necessities of life as a consequence of industrial action